jimbas/sso_server_side/README.md

-# Server-side PHP Sample - Forked
+# Forked Version of Server-side PHP Sample

 This is the fork-version of MNC Digital Single Sign-On - Server-side.